 Six of my digital recreation images were used in this CBS Sunday Morning segment on the burning of Washington, which happened 200 years ago on 24 August 1814.
 I was honored to be a part of this first-class production which includes Architectural Historian Emeritus William C. Allen.

-I'll give a talk to the Beersheba Springs (TN) Historical Society on the design of the classical log cottages and the site plan of the original 1855 community.
+I gave a talk to the Beersheba Springs (TN) Historical Society on the design of the classical log cottages and the site plan of the original 1855 community.

 I gave a lecture on the lost architecture of the Jefferson-era Capitol, as designed by B. Henry Latrobe.
 Most of the building's interiors were gutted by fire in 1814.
 My recreations and lighting studies bring the chambers back to life.
 Many thanks to the Evergreen House and Curator James Abbott for inviting me to speak.
 By the way, go visit this fabulous house museum in Baltimore.

 I lectured on the lost architecture of the Jefferson-era Capitol, as designed by B. Henry Latrobe.
 Most of the building's interiors were gutted by fire in 1814.
 My recreations and lighting studies bring the chambers back to life.
-This talk was taped and is available on CSPAN3.

 Lecture at the Jewish Center of Princeton.

 The U.S. Capitol Historical Society awarded me another fellowship for my research on the Capitol.